HubSpot/cms-theme-boilerplate/STYLEGUIDE.md

 ### Fields.json:

-- Modules should only include that minimal amount of field parameters that are required for setting defaults and usage.
+- Modules should include a minimal amount of field parameters that are required for setting defaults and usage.
 This helps keep our `fields.json` files concise and legible.
-- Module fields should only inlcude the ID field if that particular module field is referenced by another module field.
-For, example if a module field is referenced by another module field's `visibility` parameter.
-This is in preparation for [this update](https://git.hubteam.com/HubSpot/themes-and-modules/issues/263).
 - Module fields should be ordered in the following order:
 ```
 label: